Get Involved During COVID-19

 Learn About Refugees

-Join with others for Book Club to read and discuss The Middle of Everywhere: Helping Refugees Enter the American Community by Mary Pipher.
-Book Club meets on Zoom every Thursday at 7:00 pm CST from September 17 – October 29.
+Join with others for Book Club to read and discuss After the Last Border: Two Families and the Story of Refuge in America by Jessica Goudeau.
+Book Club meets on Zoom every Thursday at 7:00 pm CST starting January 7, 2021.
 Participation is free, but registration is required.